ovn-org/ovn-kubernetes/docs/debugging.md

 ### Check the watcher's log file.

-On the master node, check whether ovn-k8s-watcher is running by:
+On the master node, check whether ovnkube is running by:

 ```
-ps -ef | grep ovn-k8s-watcher
+ps -ef | grep ovnkube
 ```

-Check the watcher's log file at /var/log/openvswitch/ovn-k8s-watcher.log to see whether it is creating logical ports whenever a pod is created and for any obvious errors.
+Check the watcher's log file at "/var/log/openvswitch/ovnkube.log" to see whether it is creating logical ports whenever a pod is created and for any obvious errors.